jcaillon/valet/tests.d/lib-interactive/results.approved.md

    [90m╰─────────────────╯[0m
 ```

-❯ `interactive::displayDialogBox user $'Do you want to run the tests?\n\ncause it is super cool awesome you one know and stuff (y/n)' 10`
+❯ `interactive::displayAnswer $'Do you want to run the tests?\n\ncause it is super cool awesome you one know and stuff (y/n)' width=10`

 **Error output**: